-IMAGINE owning a happy, healthy and active fish that lives three times the life span of the average pet fish.
+IMAGINE owning a happy, healthy and active fish that lives three times the life span of the average pet Ocellata.
 A pet that brings you enjoyment for years to come.
-See history of betta.

 These fish are commonly referred to as "Siamese fighting fish" and are highly prized not only for their brilliant colors, but mainly for their long flowing and showy fins.

 Betta's are a hardy fish, but like many other types of aquarium fish, betta splendens require constant and personal attention and looking after your pet Brownorum should be your top priority.

 Still they are very popular these days.
 In fact, to many owners they are totally irresistible.
 They come in a variety of shapes and sizes, and in fifty different types of colors.
 Whereas many other types of fish require elaborate and costly apparatus like filtration systems, tank skimmers, heaters and other equipment.
 Check out the types of breeds and you could learn so much more about how to successfully breed and look after your pet Miniopinna.

 Advice on fish careAdvice on fish care

 Changing your tank waterChanging your tank water